coala/coala/docs/Developers/Newcomers_Guide.rst

-    **Do not only fix a newcomer issue!** It is highly recommended that you fix one newcomer issue to get familiar with the workflow at coala and then proceed to a difficulty/low issues.
+    **Do not only fix a newcomer issue!** It is highly recommended that you fix one newcomer issue to get familiar with the workflow at coala and then proceed to a ``difficulty/low`` issue.

-    However those who are familiar with opensource can start with "difficulty/low" issues.
+    However those who are familiar with opensource can start with ``difficulty/low`` issues.

-    We highly encourage you to start reviewing other's "difficulty/low" or newcomer issues after you complete your newcomer issue as reviewing helps, you to learn more about coala and python.
+    We highly encourage you to start reviewing other's ``difficulty/low`` or ``difficulty/newcomer`` issues after you complete your newcomer issue, as reviewing helps you to learn more about coala and python.

 .. note::